Pranjal-Soni/fake_jobs_description_prediction/README.md

 * SVM Classifier : Support vector machine classifer is used to draw the decision boundry between fraudulent and non-fraudulent job discriptions.
 Initially we are getting 74% roc_auc score for test data after hyperparameter tuning we are able to get 85% roc_auc score for the test data.

+* Random Forest Classifier : Random Forest classifier is widly used ensemble machine learning model.
+Initially random forest is giving 74% roc_auc score and after hyperparameter tuning we get 78% roc_auc score.

+#### Result :
+Hyperparameter tuning hepls a lot to improve the accuracy of different models.
+Naive bayes model is have better accuray for fraudulent jobs and it classify more fraudulent jobs correctly but it also a lot of non-fraudulent jobs as fraudulent which is major drawback of naive bayes model for this project.
+The SVM model is very balanced model and it gives best roc_auc score.
+It is able to correctly classify most of the fraudulent jobs and the random forest model is better to classify the non-fradulent jobs.
+So we can say the svm model is the best it for this problem.